bluefin-developer-portal/WooCommercePlugin/bluefin-payment-gateway/README.md

 # Bluefin Payment Gateway Plugin for WooCommerce

-This is the <!-- official --> feature plugin for accepting payments via the Bluefin Payment Gateway on a WooCommerce store.
+This is the <!-- official --> eCommerce plugin for accepting and processing payments via the Bluefin Payment Gateway on a WooCommerce store.

 These are the transaction types that this WooCommerce plugin supports: